microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/indexauth.md

 3. Now, you are able to test your Power App and create a new comment in your GitHub team's discussion.

-Enjoy this fun little tutorial
+Enjoy this fun little tutorial!